 Sometimes, a bedikah cloth or a stained garment must be brought to a halachic authority to determine whether it is problematic.
-(Brown, black, pink, or orange stains generally require a question.)
+(Black, pink, or orange stains generally require a question.
+Light browns with no hint of a reddish tint do not.
+Other shades of brown may.)
 It is to a woman’s benefit to ask a question rather than just “wait another day or two”.This is particularly true in cases where one is trying to conceive.

 The cloth or garment with the stain should first be left to dry undisturbed in a clean place and then placed into a clean plastic bag or envelope.

-In some communities, yoatzot halacha are available to evaluate cloths and stains.
-Click here for a directory of yoatzot in North America and England.
-To find a yoetzet in Israel, please write to us or call our hotline.
+In some communities, Yoatzot Halacha are available to evaluate cloths and stains.
+Click here for a directory of Yoatzot Halacha outside of Israel.
+To find a Yoetzet Halacha in Israel, please write to us or call our hotline.

 In order to give an accurate ruling, the halachic authority should have the following information (if you are not asking the question in person, include a note):

 1) Your name (optional) and phone number, email, or other way to contact you (mandatory).
 The process can be done anonymously without giving your name.
 (You can even leave an assumed name with your phone number.)

 3) For a stain – at what point in your cycle did it occur (before or after mikveh immersion, during the seven blood-free days, on a day of anticipated menses)?
 Did you feel a hargashah before discovering the stain?
 Do you know of any plausible alternative source for the stain?

 6) Any other information you think might be relevant.